MicrosoftDocs/sql-docs/docs/connect/odbc/dsn-connection-string-attribute.md

 ### TransparentNetworkIPResolution - SQL_COPT_SS_TNIR

 Controls the Transparent Network IP Resolution feature, which interacts with MultiSubnetFailover to allow faster reconnection attempts.
-See [Using Transparent Network IP Resolution](using-transparent-network-ip-resolution.md) for more information.
+For more information, see [Using Transparent Network IP Resolution](using-transparent-network-ip-resolution.md).

 | Keyword Value | Attribute Value| Description |
 |-|-|-|